-More than a wife, more than a mother, more than a woman, Shanda Denyce burst on the scene during season two of “Love & Hip Hip: Hollywood” with her husband Willie Taylor formally of Day 26 and captured viewers hearts with her bubble personality and her ability to hold her family down through adversity.
+More than a wife, more than a mother, more than a woman, Shanda Denyce does it all.
+Shanda burst on the scene during season two of “Love & Hip Hop: Hollywood” with her husband Willie Taylor formally of Day 26 and captured viewers hearts with her bubbly personality and her ability to hold her family down through adversity.

 That’s still my homie.
 That’s my homie, that’s my friend!
 We were friends before anything.
 I don’t think that will ever change.

 Blame Ebro: Last season we saw you and Willie transition as you guys moved to Los Angeles from Chicago, uprooting your entire family.
 And you as a mother, and a provider for your household and a person who wanted to protect your home front, you started dancing again.

 Shanda Denyce: Yeah… That’s what they said.
 I haven’t danced in a long time, let me just clear that up.
 But, whatever they want to say.

 Blame Ebro: Ok, we saw that conflict him Wille not telling you he couldn’t get out of his record deal, to you taking the reins and providing for your family without consulting him.
 Basically said, “I’m a mother, this is my family, I need to provide.”

 Shanda Denyce: With or without you, I’m going to have to try to make a way So, what do I need to consult with you [Willie] for if you’re not coming through.
 So, I have to pull through.
 That’s how I initially felt.

 Blame Ebro: In the super trailer for season three of “Love & Hip Hop: Hollywood” we see a random woman [a woman claims to be Willie’s other woman from Chicago] –